minetest-mods-camp/carts/README.txt

 - Rail junction switching with the 'right-left' walking keys
 - Handbrake with the 'back' key

 Additions by TenPlus1
 -----------------------
 - Mesecon detector rail added
 - 10 second cart drop when player or item not inside
-- Alias' set to replace older boost_cart mod
+- Alias' set to replace rails from boost_cart mod